Sammy92dec/rspgame/README.md

 ## 1.3 Design

 To serve as a gaming website, a simplistic but functional design was needed.
 This combination served two primary purposes.
-The first purpose, simplicity, was used to maintaine a pleasant look and asthetic to cater and appeal to users of varying age groups.
+The first purpose, simplicity, was used to maintain a pleasant look and aesthetic to cater to and appeal to users of varying age groups.

-For the color scheme those are the colors that stand out.I used "http://colormind.io/image/" for my color palette.
+For the color scheme, those are the colors that stand out.
+I used "http://colormind.io/image/" for my color palette.

 <img src="assets/images/color template.png">

 # 2. Features

-The website is a two pages which you can play in one page and read instructions if you press te instruction button it will take you to oter page.This gives the user the ability to play the well-known Paper, Rock, and Scissors game if tey are famliar with it.
+The website is  two pages you can play on one page and read instructions if you press the instruction button it will take you to other page.
+This gives the user the ability to play the well-known Paper, Rock, and Scissors game if they are familiar with it.

 ## 2.1 Logo and Header Area

-The website was organized into six main sections, those being the logo, header, score area, result area, control area and the footer.
+The website was organized into five main sections, those being the logo, header, score area, result and control area and footer.

-The logo just on the top to make the page look nicer.
+The logo is just on the top to make the page look nicer.

 <img src="assets/images/logo.png">